Newms34/conkr/README.md

 Note that, if you're already in a game when you log in, you will not be given these options.

 If you've created a game, it will remain 'open', allowing other players to join it, until you close it by clicking "start game".
-For now, as long as a game's open, anyone can join.
-Eventually, I'll probably give you an option to make private, password-protected games.
+If you want, you can also give your game a password to make it private.

 Once you're ready to start a game, click the My Games tab in the menu, and then click "Start Game".
 Note that this is only available if *you* are the creator of the game.